keycloak/keycloak-community/design/fapi-grant-management.md

 HTTP/1.1 204 No Content
 ````
-The AS MUST revoke the grant and all refresh tokens issued based on that particular grant, it SHOULD revoke all access tokens issued based on that particular grant.
+The AS revoke the grant and all refresh tokens issued based on that particular grant, it revoke all access tokens issued based on that particular grant.
 #### Error Responses:

 If the resource URL is unknown, the authorization server responds with HTTP status code 400.